rhinoman/wikifeat/README.md

 [![Build Status](https://travis-ci.org/rhinoman/wikifeat.svg?branch=master)](https://travis-ci.org/rhinoman/wikifeat)

 ### Introduction
 Wikifeat is an open source collaboration platform built around the ever-popular [Wiki](http://wikipedia.org/wiki/Wiki) concept.
 It is meant to be extensible and highly usable.
-Many enterprise collaboration platforms may be powerful and extensible, but they are often difficult to developer for and not friendly to the end user.
+Many enterprise collaboration platforms may be powerful and extensible, but they are often difficult to develop for and have an unfriendly, overly complicated user experience.

 ### Goals